 Dementia Friends is a global movement

 changing the way people think, act, and talk about dementia.

 Developed by the Alzheimer’s Society in the United Kingdom, the Dementia Friends movement is now spreading through Connecticut.
 By helping everyone in a community understand what dementia is and how it affects people, each of us can make a difference for people touched by dementia.

-To become a Dementia Friend, you join others in a one-hour Dementia Friends Information Session to learn five key messages and a bit about what it’s like to live with dementia.
+To become a Dementia Friend, you join others in a one-hour virtual Dementia Friends Information Session.
+You will learn five key messages and a bit about what it’s like to live with dementia.
 As a Dementia Friend, your new understanding and attitudes will guide the practical actions you can take to help someone with dementia living in your community.

 Together let’s create a Dementia Friendly community where individuals living with dementia are supported, included, and enjoy a good quality of life.